 Another element inherited from the Riviera was the controversial Electronic Control Center, which absorbed radio and climate controls into a touchscreen pod, accompanied by digital instruments.
-It was widely panned as unnecessarily complex and difficult to use.
+It was colorful, but widely panned as unnecessarily complex and difficult to use.

 Since returning to Buick, Lloyd Reuss had resumed his efforts to make the division into a sort of American Audi.
 By 1983, he had successfully introduced an array of sporty T-Type models for each of Buick’s lines, and the turbocharged Regal Grand Nationals were emerging as some of the era’s hottest cars.
-It worked — from 1980 to 1983, Buick was third in domestic sales for the first time since 1956.
+It worked — from 1980 to 1983, Buick was No. 3 in domestic sales for the first time since 1956.

-Roger Smith soon put a halt to Reuss’s ambitions of competing with the high-end European brands.
-GM management felt that rivaling Audi, BMW, and Mercedes was a job for Cadillac, not Buick.
-They also determined that Buick had no business building sporty cars, which was supposed to be the role of Pontiac; there would be no replacement for models like the Regal Grand National, which ended its run in 1987.
-Ed Mertz was ordered to restore Buick to its traditional position as a conservative, middle-class American sedan.
+Reuss was amply rewarded for his efforts.
+In January 1984, he was promoted to head of the new CPC (Chevrolet-Pontiac-Canada) group and his chief engineer, Ed Mertz, became Buick’s general manager.
+Soon afterward, Roger Smith ordered a halt to Reuss’s ambitions of competing with the high-end European brands.
+GM management felt that rivaling Audi, BMW, and Mercedes was a job for Cadillac, not Buick, and that Buick had no business building sporty cars, which was supposed to be the role of Pontiac.
+Therefore, there would be no replacement for models like the Regal Grand National, which ended its run in 1987, and Mertz was ordered to restore Buick to its traditional position as a conservative, middle-class American sedan.

 If GM’s management had an idea of what a Buick was supposed to be, that identity was no longer obvious to the buying public.
 Since the 1930s, GM’s different makes had shared body shells, but its talented designers had usually done a good job of making the cars look distinct.
-As a cost-saving measure, however, the different makes now had to share most of their sheet metal, as well as their internal structure.
+As a cost-saving measure, however, the different makes now had to share most of their sheet metal as well as their internal structure.
 The result was an array of look-alike models that earned GM a thorough drubbing in the press.
-Since the divisions no longer had distinct engineering staffs, there wasn’t much mechanical difference between them, either.
+Since the divisions no longer had distinct engineering staffs, there wasn’t much mechanical difference between them either.

 All this confusion left the Buick Reatta in a very ambiguous position.
 Lloyd Reuss and Jay Qualman had meant it as a statement of intent.
 The question now was, intent to what?